Canadian Literature (journal): CanLit Guides

 CanLit Guides is an online, open-access, and flexible educational resource created and maintained by Canadian Literature.
 The project is designed to supplement classroom learning and assist students and educators to critically engage with Canadian writing while promoting independent study.
-The website offers a variety of content composed of textbook-style modular “Chapters” that are organized into larger thematic “Guides” and available for users to curate into customized reading lists.
+The website offers a variety of content composed of textbook-style modular "Chapters" that are organized into larger thematic "Guides", available for users to curate into customized reading lists.
 The Chapters and Guides cover topics of importance to studying, reading, contextualizing, and writing about Canadian literature, including on literary theory; literary, cultural, and political history; specific authors and works of fiction, non-fiction, poetry, and drama; and skills-based research and composition topics.
-The CanLit Guides draws from Canadian Literature’s journal archives of articles, editorials, reviews, and poetry in its content.
-The chapters and activities are freely accessible to the public and published to support learning in undergraduate and advanced high school levels.
+CanLit Guides draws from Canadian Literatures journal archives of articles, editorials, reviews, and poetryt.
+The chapters and activities are freely accessible to the public and published to support learning at undergraduate and advanced high school levels.

 In 2018, CanLit Guides expanded by launching new peer-reviewed Chapters written by external specialists from across Canada and internationally.
-The CanLit Guides website serves a wide international user base that has gradually expanded from ~18,000 users in its inaugural year to now receiving roughly a quarter of a million visits annually from 75,000 users in 184 countries.
+The website serves a wide international user base that has gradually expanded from ~18,000 users in its inaugural year, to now receiving roughly a quarter of a million visits annually from 75,000 users in 184 countries.

 Awards

 In 1988, Canadian Literature became the only journal to win the Gabrielle Roy Prize for best English book-length studies in Canadian and Québec literary criticism.
 The US-based Council of Editors of Learned Journals (CELJ) presented Eva-Marie Kröller with a Distinguished Editor award in 2004 in recognition of her work with Canadian Literature.
 In 2004, William H. New was awarded the Governor General's International Award for Canadian Studies.
 In 2006, Eva-Marie Kröller and Laurie Ricou joined W. H. New, who was elected in 1986, as Fellows of the Royal Society of Canada, and Margery Fee became a Fellow of the Royal Society in 2017.
-In 2007, the Governor General named New an Officer of the Order of Canada.
+In 2007, the governor general named New an Officer of the Order of Canada.
 In 2009, Canadian Literature won a Canadian Online Publishing Award for Best Cross Platform for their poetry archive CanLit Poets.
 In 2019, the Canadian Association of Learned Journals awarded the journal the Scholarly and Research Communication Innovation Award for its CanLit Guides project.

 The publication of Canadian Literature is assisted by the Social Sciences and Humanities Research Council the UBC Faculty of Arts, and acknowledges the financial support of the Government of Canada through the Canada Magazine Fund towards web enhancement.

 Abstracting and indexing

 The journal is indexed by, among others, Canadian Magazine Index, Canadian Periodical Index, European Reference Index for the Humanities, Humanities International Complete, and the MLA International Bibliography.
-It is indexed and abstracted by EBSCO, PROQUEST, and ABES.
+It is indexed and abstracted by EBSCO Information Services, ProQuest, and ABES.